atmaker/n8n-mcp-server/docs/setup/index.md

 - [Installation](./installation.md): Instructions for installing the n8n MCP Server from npm or from source.
 - [Configuration](./configuration.md): Information on configuring the server, including environment variables and n8n API setup.
+- [Client Usage](./client-usage.md): Guide for connecting client applications to the server using different transport modes.
 - [Troubleshooting](./troubleshooting.md): Solutions to common issues you might encounter.

 ## Quick Start